jtnystrom/Discount/README.md

 ### Usage (minimizer ordering evaluation)

-Discount can also be used to evaluate the efficiency of various minimizer orderings and motif sets, by outputting the k-mer bin distribution for a given dataset in detail.
+Discount can also be used to evaluate the efficiency of various minimizer orderings and minimizer sets, by outputting the k-mer bin distribution for a given dataset in detail.

 `
-./spark-submit.sh --motif-set PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --write-stats
+./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

-The --write-stats flag enables this mode.
+The --buckets flag enables this mode.
 A new directory called /path/to/output/dir_stats will be created with the output.
 Each line in the output file will represent a single k-mer bin.
 The output files will contain six columns, which are:
 Bin minimizer, number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.